csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ## General

 Welcome!
 We're excited to have you on board as a Section Leader for this online version of CS Bridge.
 There are Section Leaders from Czech Technical University in the Czech Republic, Koç University in Turkey, and Stanford University in the United States.
-Some of you have been a Section Leader for the CS Bridge in-person program in past summers, some of you are brand new to the Section Leader role, **but ALL of you are new to teaching CS Bridge online**.
 This will be a learning experience for all involved!
 Our goal is to provide you with the resources you need to help high school students learn a brand new skill - programming!

 ## Platforms We Will Be Using